z0mbix/rolecule/README.md

 ## Description

-`rolecule` is a simple tool to help you test your configuration management code works as you expect, but creating systemd enabled containers with either docker or podman, then converging them with your configured provisioner (ansible by default).
+`rolecule` is a simple tool to help you test your configuration management code works as you expect, by creating systemd enabled containers with either docker or podman, then converging them with your configured provisioner (ansible by default).

 Once converged, it will run a verifier to test it all.
 Currently, then only supported provisioner is [goss](https://github.com/goss-org/goss), [testinfra](https://testinfra.readthedocs.io/) will be added soon.